bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 What is a mint?
 So usually when you deposit into something it's like one entity, right?
 There's one entity that runs it and if that entity decides to treat you poorly, you're just out of luck.
-And so how Fetiment works is it's something called a federation.
+And so how FediMint works is it's something called a `federation`.
 And a federation just means that instead of one entity running it, there's multiple entities.
 And one example of this is Liquid.
 Liquid is a federation, right?
 So it's a second layer blockchain that has a bunch of features that don't exist on Bitcoin.
-For example, confidential transactions.
+For example, `confidential transactions`.
 These are transactions where the amount is hidden or confidential assets.
-These are, I think you can't even see what the asset is and you can't see the amount either.
+I think you can't even see what the asset is and you can't see the amount either.
-And so, Fetiment works similarly underneath and why is that useful?
+And so, FediMint works similarly underneath and why is that useful?
-Well, if you have a custodial thing that adds a bunch of, that has great privacy features, maybe it's a target of tax, for example.
+Well, if you have a custodial thing that has great privacy features, maybe it's a target of tax, for example.
 And so if you spread out who runs it it might be a little harder to shut down for example and so and I guess so one last interesting thing about this.
 So, yeah, Federation is basically, it's like a multi-sig.
 It's a multi-sig.
-Each one of these servers, there's like, let's say me, Steven, and Christophe are running Fetiment, right?
+Each one of these servers, there's like, let's say me, Steven, and Christophe are running FediMint, right?
-We'll each have a server and the server just runs one program, Fediment, a little, very simple, relatively simple program.
+We'll each have a server and the server just runs one program, relatively simple program.
-And so underneath me, my server, Steven's server,

-Speaker 3: 00:06:41

-and Christophe's server all have one key and a two of three multi-sequence site.
+And so underneath me, my server, Steven's server, and Christophe's server all have one key and a two of three multi-sequence site.

-Speaker 2: 00:06:46

-And so we just have, and then the server itself has a bunch of logic for what to do with that custody of Bitcoin, right?
+And then the server itself has a bunch of logic for what to do with that custody of Bitcoin, right?
 Like whether to accept the deposit, whether to issue a withdrawal, whether to issue these e-cash tokens, and lastly, whether to use these e-cash tokens to basically incentivize a Lightning node to do payments for them.
 And so the federation is the multi-sig and then there's some logic inside that my server, Steven's server, and Christophe's server need to agree on that allows basically smart contracting.
 So it's kind of like underneath, it's kind of like a smart contract as well.